 Take an NSAID

-If you haven’t tried over-the-counter nonsteroidal anti-inflammatory drugs (NSAIDs) like ibuprofen, take one!
-They help reduce inflammation and might relieve your pain.
+If you haven’t tried over-the-counter (OTC) nonsteroidal anti-inflammatory drugs (NSAIDs) like ibuprofen, take one.
+They may help reduce inflammation and might relieve your pain.

 NSAIDs may not reduce severe pain and inflammation, but they can help with mild symptoms.
-They have minimal side effects but can cause stomach issues, ulcers, and kidney problems with prolonged use.
+They have minimal side effects but can cause stomach conditions, ulcers, and kidney conditions with prolonged use.
+Keep your doctor informed about your NSAID use so you can make sure there aren’t any concerns.

-If your symptoms don’t respond to at-home treatments and are getting worse, it’s best to ask your doctor about trying a new medication.
+If your symptoms don’t respond to at-home treatments and are getting worse, it’s best talk with your doctor about trying a new medication.

 Though there has been rapid growth in PsA treatments, none of them are 100 percent effective for 100 percent of people.

-In many trials, only half of the people experience a 20 percent improvement in symptoms with treatment.
+One research review showed that in many trials, only half of the participants experienced a 20 percent improvement in symptoms with treatment.
 This doesn’t mean treatment won’t work for you, but it may take a few tries before you find the right strategy.

 If your pain is moderate to severe, you may want to go with the treat-to-target strategy.
-In this approach, instead of seeing your doctor every 8 to 12 weeks, you see them every 4 weeks.
+In this approach, instead of having appointments with your doctor every 8 to 12 weeks, you have them every 4 weeks.

 If you aren’t currently taking any medication, your doctor may first try methotrexate.
 Methotrexate is a disease-modifying antirheumatic drug (DMARD) that blocks a specific chemical that causes inflammation.
 You take it orally as a weekly dose.